. Alas, not me: The Silmarillion

 Fingolfin's Challenge © John Howe 2003

 Plutarch's Agesilaos tells the story of a power struggle for the throne of ancient Sparta.
 When Agis II died in 400, his younger brother, Agesilaos challenged the claim of Agis' son, Leotychides, on the grounds that he was illegitimate.
-When it was objected that Agesilaos could not succeed his brother because he had a limp, and a prophecy warned that Sparta should beware lest 'lame kingship' (χωλὴ βασιλεία) harm the state, which till then had been 'sound of foot' (ἀρτίποδος; Ages.
-3.3-4), by dint of superior cleverness -- and no doubt better politicking -- the cause of Ageslaos prevailed, arguing that the real 'lame kingship' would result from an illegitimate heir taking the throne (Ages.
+It was objected that Agesilaos could not succeed his brother because he had a limp, and a prophecy warned that Sparta should beware lest 'lame kingship' (χωλὴ βασιλεία) harm the state, which till then had been 'sound of foot' (ἀρτίποδος; Ages.
+3.3-4).
+By dint of superior cleverness -- and no doubt better politicking -- the cause of Ageslaos prevailed.
+The real 'lame kingship,' he argued, would result from an illegitimate heir taking the throne (Ages.
 3.5).

 Here we see the word χωλή (khōlé) employed as an insult both literally and metaphorically, to suggest that the person or thing so described is impaired and therefore inferior to the 'sound of foot.'
 'Lame' in English is similar in its range and potential for giving offense.
 A brain or an idea can be as 'lame' as a leg.
 The simpler, physical meaning, even if never wholly free from negative connotations, gives rise to the metaphorical and is then eclipsed by it.
 Clearly this has been going on since at least the time of Homer, centuries before the events of which Plutarch speaks: